gaearon/react-hot-loader/docs/Troubleshooting.md

 **If you get this warning when editing a root component**, this may be because you don't export anything from it, and call `React.render` from there.
 Put your root component in a separate file (e.g. `App.jsx`) and `require` it from `index.js` where you call `React.render`.

+You also get this warning in v1.x if you write your root component as [stateless plain function](http://facebook.github.io/react/docs/reusable-components.html#stateless-functions) instead of using `React.Component`.
+This problem is already solved completely in the upcoming [v3.x](https://github.com/gaearon/react-hot-boilerplate/pull/61).

 This warning may also appear **if you edit some non-component file** which is `require`d from files other than components.
 This means hot update bubbled up, but the app couldn't handle it.
 This is normal!
 Just refresh.

 If you get this warning **together with a 404 for `hot-update.json` file**, you're probably using an ancient version of `webpack-dev-server` (just update it).